Cuzcatlan: Warrior Society

-The warriors of Cuzcatan had a variety of weapons, most made of wood and volcanic rock shards.
+The warriors of Cuzcatlan had a variety of weapons, most made of wood and volcanic rock shards.
 Pedro de Alvarado reported that they also wore thick cotton armor, which were evidently designed to repel the caliber of throwing weapons they themselves had (see list below) as it could not repel Spanish lances.
 So heavy was this cotton when it became wet, Alvarado reported, that the Nahuat soldiers could not rise from the ground when thrown down.
 No pictorial depiction of this armor has survived.
 Some of the documented weapons are described below.